alsonick/alsonick/README.md

-# Hey, I'm Nicholas 👋
+# Hi, I'm Nicholas 👋

 I'm a full-stack developer using tools like TypeScript & Rust.